 DOWNLOAD: NYHSAA guidelines

-The North Carolina High School Athletic Association (NCHSAA) met in May 2019 to adopt a new inclusive policy for transgender student-athletes.
-Students not on hormones may compete according to the sex listed on their birth certificate.
+The North Carolina High School Athletic Association (NCHSAA) updated its policy in 2021 to allow students to participate according to their gender identity, pending a review.
 In a case where a student's identity does not match their birth certificate, they may submit a Gender Identity Request form to compete in sports in the gender they identify with and live their lives as.

 The North Dakota High School Athletic Association (NDHSAA) policy says a transgender student who is not taking hormone treatment related to gender transition may participate in a sex-separated interscholastic contest in accordance with the sex assigned to him or her at birth.